 It’s important that you are not skipping meals to avoid irregular drops in blood sugar.
 The nutrition you receive from your meals can fix potential reasons of why you are waking up dizzy.
 For example, your iron levels can be improved by regularly eating the right food and maintaining iron levels can help you to not feel dizzy in the morning.

 Avoid drug and alcohol use

-Smoking cigarettes, drinking an excess amount of alcohol and using other drugs for recreational purposes can be a contributing factor to morning dizziness.
+Smoking cigarettes, drinking an excessive amount of alcohol, and using other drugs for recreational purposes can be a contributing factor to morning dizziness.
 Some drugs can lead to a tingling sensation in head and dizziness which can be a reason why you are waking up dizzy.
 Avoiding these unhealthy substances can help with the symptoms of dizziness in the morning.

 When to see a doctor about waking up dizzy?

 Waking up dizzy may well be a mild symptom or a sign of an underlying issue that can be serious, thus it’s necessary to seek a doctor or other healthcare professional if you’re experiencing symptoms on a daily basis.
 Sudden blurred vision or cloudy vision can be very frightening.
 Seek medical attention if you experience this, as it could be a sign of a more serious condition, especially if it is persistent.